Bidar district: Demographics

 According to the 2011 census Bidar district has a population of 1,703,300, roughly equal to the nation of The Gambia or the US state of Nebraska.
 This gives it a ranking of 287th in India (out of a total of 640).
 Bidar district accounts for 2.84% of total area of the state and it is the home of 2.78% of the total population in the state.
 The district has a population density of 312 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 13.16%.
 Bidar has a sex ratio of 952 females for every 1000 males, and a literacy rate of 71.01%.
+25.01% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 23.47% and 13.85% of the population respectively.

 Languages

 According to the 2011 census, 52.97% of the population spoke Kannada, 18.41% Marathi, 17.16% Urdu, 4.25% Telugu, 3.60% Lambadi and 3.14% Hindi as their first language.
 Kannada is official and the most spoken language in the district.
 Marathi is spoken in villages and towns bordered with Maharashtra.
-Urdu is registered as mother tongue by 17% of the population.
+Urdu and Hindi are spoken mainly in urban areas.
 Telugu is spoken by Telugu people who live in the areas of the district bordering Telangana.
-Lambadi is spoken by Banjara people, followed by Hindi.
+Lambadi is spoken by Banjara people.

 Sandalwood carving

-A locally less-known but globally renowned sandalwood carving at Bakchodi village in the district produces woodworks of Buddha heads, handicraft items and prayer beads carved in red sandalwood to many countries in Europe and Asia.
+A locally less-known but globally renowned sandalwood carving at Bakchawadi village in the district produces woodworks of Buddha heads, handicraft items and prayer beads carved in red sandalwood to many countries in Europe and Asia.